tukl-msd/DRAMPower/README.md

 The tool was verified on Ubuntu 14.04 using:

- * xerces-c (libxerces-c-dev) - v3.1 with Xerces development package
+ * xerces-c (libxerces-c-dev) - v3.1 with Xerces development package.
+If your Xerces package is not installed in /usr directory, Please specifiy the Xerces root directory when run the make command.
+For example __make XERCES_ROOT=/opt/local__.
  * gcc - v4.4.3

 ## 3. Directory Structure